Davis24/XtoLevel/README.md

 ## To Do

-* Add the ability to change GUI size, text size, color
+* Get a character to veteran so I test tracking champion points
-* Find the proper icons
+* Add the ability to change GUI Text Size
-* Size and position the icons correctly
+* Possibly change icons size

 ## Deployment